-And so, as much as we can all agree that data transformation is key for just about every data-driven business out there, we feel like there is a need to focus a bit more on the why.
-Why is data transformation so important for marketing analytics?
+And so, as much as we can all agree that data transformation is key for just about every data-driven business out there, we feel like there is a need to focus a bit more on the 'why', why is data transformation so important for marketing analytics?

 “Companies that are spending the most on marketing technology are also the top performers,” the MIT Sloan Management Review cites a recent study.
 In other words, investing in the right data transformation and analytics tools can send companies to the front of the line and ahead of their competition.

-Meeting customer needs and optimising teamwork
+Meeting customer needs and optimizing teamwork

-A survey that we recently conducted among over 300 respondents in C-level positions, including CEOs, CMOs, CTOs and Chief Data Officers (CDOs), found that more than 60% of those executives consider improving their company’s data analytics capabilities to be a number-one priority.
+A survey that we recently conducted among over 300 respondents in C-level positions, including CEOs, CMOs, CTOs, and Chief Data Officers (CDOs) found that more than 60% of those executives consider improving their company’s data analytics capabilities to be a number-one priority.

 These results are in line with what a Gartner report discovered about companies’ marketing spend.
 Although many are cautious about investing in too many marketing technologies - likely due to their struggle to completely understand their benefits, spending on data analytics tools has gone up.
 In fact, it gets the largest share of marketing budgets for 2018 at 9.2%.

-Now, on a general level, the benefits of data transformation tools are quite straightforward: They allow for large pools of data to be cleaned and harmonised quickly and accurately, with minimum time spent on the part of employees.
+Now, on a general level, the benefits of data transformation tools are quite straightforward: They allow for large pools of data to be cleaned and harmonized quickly and accurately, with minimum time spent on the part of employees.
 That way they can concentrate on the actual analysis and on deriving actionable insights.

 More specifically, though, such tools can help marketers establish a closer relationship with their customers and focus on what is really relevant.